mtrevisan/Boxon/README.md

 - added method to map a POJO into a `Map<String, Object>` into `ReflectionHelper`.
 - added method `Configurator.composeConfiguration` accepting a POJO.
 - corrected errors in the documentation.
+- migrated from java 11 to java 21 for performance.

 <a name="changelog-3.1.2"></a>
 ### version 3.1.2 - 20240302